How I Quadrupled My Retirement Savings In 2 Years As A 20-Something

 1) Set Up a Separate Savings Account

-For me, I saved $3,000 in a savings account labeled “Retirement” before I opened my Vanguard account. ($3,000 was the minimum needed to buy the stock I specifically wanted.)
+I saved $3,000 in a savings account labeled “retirement” before I opened my Vanguard account. ($3,000 was the minimum needed to buy the stock I specifically wanted.)

 Keeping the money separate from the rest of my savings allowed me to home in on my goal and not have the money get lost to other spending habits or savings goals.

 Once opened, automate your savings every month into the account.
 You can open an IRA with Vanguard for $1,000.
-You can get also started investing today with Stash Invest.
+You can also start investing today with Stash Invest.
 First, you link your bank account to its app, and you can invest as little as $5 at a time.

 Wealthfront is another robo investor.
 You can open an account with $500, and the first $15,000 you invest is fee-free.
 After that, there’s a flat 0.25 percent annual fee.
 Wealthfront helps you set goals, and uses charts to show your progress.